-Correlations to the Texas Essential Knowledge and Skills TEKS Teacher Material
+Correlations to the Texas Essential Knowledge and Skills (TEKS) Teacher Material

-Published by Texas State Florists' Association
+Written by Texas Master Florists, Published by Texas State Florists' Association

-For more information, please call the TSFA office at 512-528-0806 or email us at tsfaadmin@tsfa.org.
+View sample content below.
+For more information, please call the TSFA office at 512-528-0806 or email tsfaadmin@tsfa.org.

-8 Chapters that address 100% of the TEKS
+Eight Chapters Address 100% of the TEKS

-Book includes:
+Book Includes:

 As you begin to teach your students, know in advance where you want them to be at the end of the school year.
-Strive to create a program that will allow students to learn good fundamentals and practice good mechanics.
-Have your students do and work that they would typically do in a flower shop.
-This includes everything from sweeping and organizing, caring for plants and processing flowers, to making specialty designs.
-Work toward getting all students certified as Level 1 Florist through the Texas State Florists' Association and prepare them to compete in contests across the state.
-When a student leaves your program, they should be a competent apprentice who can easily step into an entry level floral position and perform the duties required of that position with little or no problem.
+Strive to create a program that will allow students to learn the fundamentals and practice good mechanics.
+Have your students do work they would typically do in a flower shop.
+This includes sweeping and organizing, caring for plants, processing flowers and making specialty designs.
+Work toward getting all students to earn TSFA's Level 1 certification, and prepare them to compete in contests across the state.
+When a student leaves your program, they should be a competent apprentice who can easily step into an entry-level floral position and successfully perform the duties required of that position.

 At the completion of this course, students should know: